Welcome to the new KidsHealth website! See what is new.

 Key points about reflux

-• reflux is when your baby's stomach contents are released back up towards their mouth
+• reflux is when milk or food from your child’s stomach comes back up into their food pipe or mouth

-• it's very common and doesn't usually hurt pēpi
+• it's very common and doesn’t usually need any tests or medical treatments

-• see your family doctor or Well Child nurse if you are worried
+• see a health professional if you are worried

 What is reflux?

-Reflux is when your baby's stomach contents are released back into their food canal and mouth.
-The food canal is called the oesophagus.
-It is a long tube of muscle that runs from the mouth to the stomach.
+Reflux is when milk or food from your child’s stomach comes back up into their food pipe (oesophagus) or mouth.
+The food pipe is a long tube of muscle that runs from the mouth to the stomach.

 The medical name for reflux is gastro-oesophageal reflux, or 'GOR'.

-Reflux is very common and happens in around half of all babies.
+Reflux is very common and happens in a lot of pēpi.
+Reflux doesn’t usually need any tests or medical treatments.

-Milk in the stomach is more likely to be released back up towards a baby's mouth because:
+Milk and food in the stomach is more likely to come back up into a baby's food pipe and mouth because:

-• the muscles (sphincter) between a baby's stomach and oesophagus are less well developed
+• the muscles (sphincter) between a baby's stomach and food pipe are less well developed

-• young babies only drink milk - it's easier for milk to reflux than solid food
+• young pēpi drink milk - it's easier for milk to reflux than solid food

 You might hear your baby burp, belch or swallow hard.
-Most reflux is swallowed back into the stomach but sometimes it comes all the way back up into your baby's mouth.
-Parents are usually more aware of the reflux when the milk comes all the way up to the mouth, especially after feeds.
-It does not usually harm your baby and is unlikely to cause problems later on in life.
+Most reflux is swallowed back into the stomach.
+Sometimes reflux comes all the way back up into your baby's mouth.
+Reflux does not usually harm your baby and is unlikely to cause problems later on in life.

-Although it can be very distressing to parents, babies do reflux and bring up feeds more than older children, and it usually gets better by itself.
+Although it can be very distressing to parents reflux usually gets better by itself.

-Reflux usually begins before babies are 8 weeks old and may get worse until they are around 4 months of age.
-Most babies get better before they are 1 year old.
-This probably happens because babies are spending more time sitting and standing by this age.
+Reflux usually begins before pēpi are 8 weeks old and can get worse until they are around 4 months of age.
+Most pēpi get better before they are 1 year old.
+This happens because pēpi are spending more time sitting and standing by this age.
 They are also eating more solid foods.

-A small number of babies continue to have symptoms after the toddler period.
+A very small number of pēpi continue to have symptoms after the toddler period.

-What tips can I try to help my baby's reflux?
+Things you can try to help your baby's reflux

-There are a number of simple steps you can take which may help your baby:
+There are a number of simple steps you can take that may help you and your baby:

 • take your time with feeds and try to stay calm and relaxed

-• if you're bottle feeding, check that the hole in your baby's teat is not too big - giving milk too quickly can make reflux worse
+• if you're bottle feeding, check that the flow of milk is not too fast - giving milk too quickly can make reflux worse

 • hold your baby upright for a short time after feeding